Halke1986/starsector-ai-tweaks/README.md

 Details

-The hull mod prevents selected beam wepons from firing at shields by adding USE_LESS_VS_SHIELDS tag.
+The hull mod prevents selected beam weapons from firing at shields by adding USE_LESS_VS_SHIELDS tag.
 Additionally, the weapons are prevented from shooting at fighters.

 Which weapons are affected by the hull mod is defined in weapon_data.scv file.
 For a weapon to be subject to Finisher